ajrobbins04/python_dataStructures/md/queues.md

 ### Can data be added or removed from somewhere in the middle of Queues and/or Stacks?
 Technically speaking, additional code can be written to make these things possible.
 However,
-only being able to add data at the tail and remove data at the head are characteristics that define a queue.
-Likewise, only being able to add and remove data from the tail is what defines a stack.
+only being able to add data in the back and remove data from the front are characteristics that define a queue.
+Likewise, only being able to add and remove data from the back is what defines a stack.
 So, once a queue or a stack class breaks out of their defined behaviors, then they aren't necessarily considered queues or stacks any more.